haacked/haacked.com/_posts/2014-01-26-fun-with-infinite-sums.markdown

 It's worth a watch.
 They get into how this applies to string theory.

-Analytic continuations are a technique to extend the domain of a function.
+Analytic continuations are a technique to extend the [domain of a function](http://en.wikipedia.org/wiki/Domain_of_a_function).
 Recall that a _domain_ is the range of allowed inputs into a function.
 These are the inputs for which the function provides a valid output.
 Inputs outside of the domain might diverge to infinity, for example.

-The Zeta function's domain is for values greater than 1. `Zeta(1)` diverges to infinity.
-But we (well not "we", but mathematicians who have a clue what they're doing) can apply analytic continuation to extend the Zeta function below 1 just to see what happens.
-Mathematicians like to live dangerously.
+The Zeta function's domain is for values greater than `1`.
+As you approach `1`, the values of the Zeta function diverge to infinity.
+But we (well not "we", but mathematicians who have a clue what they're doing) can cry "YOLO!" and apply analytic continuation to extend the Zeta function below `1` to see what happens.

 When you plug in -1 to the zeta function, you get `-1/12`.
 By definition of the zeta function, that also happens to equal `1 + 2 + 3 + 4 + ...`.
 So the zeta function is another way to assign a finite value to this divergent series.